 More recently, 3D sonography has enabled us to move sonographic imaging into a new era of rapid, automated, and comprehensive imaging and displays.1-4 Images of the entire pelvis can be accomplished with only three volume acquisitions: one of the uterus and one of each ovary.4 These volume acquisitions typically contain all of the sonographic anatomic information within the pelvis, thus affording improved perception of the overall global anatomy.
 They can subsequently be rescanned electronically in any plane by a different operator who may be off site.1-4

 The earliest 3D ultrasound probes required manual sweeps through a volume of interest, typically in the sagittal plane (Figures 49-1 and 49-2).
 This “freehand” method collects a series of consecutive 2D slices.
 The current methods of sonographic volume acquisition utilize automated transducers, which have a dedicated 3D probe within their housing, mechanized to gather 2D sonographic information from one side of the probe to the other.
 The operator holds the transducer still while the probe sweeps from one side of the housing to the other, thus acquiring the volume in a smoother, more systematic and reproducible fashion in less than 15 seconds.
 However, the faster the speed of this mechanical acquisition, the lower the resolution of the images.
-Different types of processing can also modify the quality and appearance of the volume data, such as the ...
+Different types of processing can also modify the quality and appearance of the volume data, ...